 2021 Lillian Carter Award

-The Lillian Carter Award was established in 1986 in honor of former President Carter's mother, Lillian Carter, who served as a health Volunteer in India in 1966 at age 68.
+The award was established in 1986 in honor of former President Carter's mother, Lillian Carter, who served as a health Volunteer in India in 1966 at age 68.
 Lillian Carter’s commitment to Peace Corps service was an extension of her tireless dedication and support of people and humanitarian organizations at home and abroad.
-With this award, the Peace Corps recognizes and honors Miss Lillian’s legacy through volunteer service.

 The 2021 Lillian Carter Award ceremony will emphasize the extraordinary impact Peace Corps Volunteers over the age of 50 have made around the globe and in the United States.
 This award ceremony will acknowledge Miss Lillian’s legacy, the 2021 award recipient, and the over 241,000 American citizens, 13,898 of whom served at age 50 and over, who have dedicated themselves to promoting world peace and friendship since the Peace Corps was established 60 years ago in 1961.